adamexists/ledr/README.md

 #### Plain text accounting tool

 Ledr is a [plain text accounting](https://plaintextaccounting.org) tool, written in Rust, and designed for complex use cases.
-It includes a parser, a reporting engine, and rock-solid mathematics.
+It includes a parser, an importer, a reporting engine, and rock-solid mathematics.

 Ledr is a work in progress, but it already has a robust syntax and is ready for routine use.
 My primary focus of the project at the moment is to discover